The Most Common Reasons for Divorce

 These irreconcilable differences are common reasons for divorce.

 Whatever your reasons for divorce, it is important to understand if and how they impact the process.
+Some cause more of an uproar than others.
 Know your rights, understand how your circumstances affect your case, and learn as much about the process as possible.
-This is a tough decision, but one that will hopefully help you find happiness in the future.
+This is a tough decision, but one that hopefully helps you find happiness in the future.

 Other Reading: Divorce Urban Legends